Edinburgh-College-of-Art/dynamic-web-design/README.md

 ### Setup Script

-Copy and paste these commands into the terminal of the server and your own machine respectively.
+First setup your database, then copy and paste these commands into the terminal of the server and your own machine respectively.

 **Server Side**